shiimizu/thumb-gen/README.md

 ## Application

-To generate checksum-compliant thumbnails you can either use PHP v5.4.15 or later — or manually build `libjpeg-8d` and `libgd` from source.
+To generate checksum-compliant thumbnails you can either use PHP v5.4.15 or later — or manually build `libjpeg-8d` and `libgd` from source — or [download](https://github.com/shiimizu/thumb-gen/releases/latest) the pre-built binaries.
 Images with alpha transparency currently get different results.

 ### PHP